actus-ag/llm-ui/README.md

 ## Example

-Check out the working example in `examples/svelte-basic/` to see the library in action.
+Check out the working examples in `examples/` to see the library in action.

 ## License